icc-canoo/handbook/docs/welcome.md

 This handbook also gives you a sneak peek into our organization's culture.
 While no document can fully capture, let alone dictate team culture, this will hopefully give you a good start.
 Writing these things down also helps us improve as a team by giving us a concrete standard to work towards.
 Just the act of writing this all down provides us with an important opportunity to assess and reflect.

-This handbook is also an opportunity for you to tell us if what we think is happening is actually happening.
-After your first few weeks, we'll ask you whether the ICC described in this handbook matches your actual work experience.
-If it doesn't, we'll be looking to you for guidance about how to update the handbook, or make changes that can help bring our reality back into alignment with our intention.

 Ready?
 Let's do this.

 *P.S.
 This handbook is inspired by the one created for employees at Basecamp.
 Many thanks to the Basecamp team for crafting such a thoughtful document and for making it open source for everyone to use.
 This handbook is open source too.
 [View it on Github](https://github.com/icc-canoo/handbook).*